ranja-sarkar/pca/README.md

 a normal class.

-Considering time-series data (refer to csv file and notebook) and assuming 1% outliers in the dataset, here's the result of PCA (red points are anomalies).
+Considering time-series data (refer to csv and py files of this repo) and assuming 1% outliers in the dataset, here's the result of PCA (anomalies are marked in red).

 <img width="202" alt="mm" src="https://github.com/user-attachments/assets/a6f9baae-dfc6-4eef-a6e6-5f1b11da95a0">